Clare Boothe Luce Assistant Professor of Earth and Planetary Sciences

 Mitrovica is the Frank B. Baird, Jr., Professor of Science at Harvard University.
 He is a former Director of the Earth Systems Evolution Program of the Canadian Institute for Advanced Research and J. Tuzo Wilson Professor in the Department of Physics at the University of Toronto, where he also received his Ph.D. degree.
 He is the recipient of the Arthur L. Day Medal from the Geological Society of America, the W.S Jardetsky Medal from Columbia University, the A.E.H.
 Love Medal from the European Geosciences Union and the Rutherford Memorial Medal from the Royal Society of Canada.
 He is also a Fellow of the American Geophysical Union and the Geological Society of America, as well as a past Fellow of the John Simon Guggenheim Memorial Foundation.

-Sturgis Hooper Professor of Geology; Professor of Environmental Science and Engineering; Director, Harvard Univ.
-Center for the Environment; Director, Science, Technology and Public Policy Program, HKS
+Sturgis Hooper Professor of Geology; Professor of Environmental Science and Engineering; Director of the Harvard University Center for the Environment; Director of the Science, Technology, and Public Policy Program, HKS

 Daniel P. Schrag is the Sturgis Hooper Professor of Geology at Harvard University, Professor of Environmental Science and Engineering, and Director of the Harvard University Center for the Environment.